 Three targets for the future:

-- Finland’s obligation under EU law is to reduce the effort sharing sector’s green house gas emissions (non-ETS) by 39% by 2030 (from 2005 levels).
+• Finland’s obligation under EU law is to halve the effort sharing sector’s green house gas emissions (non-ETS) by 2030 (from 2005 levels).

-- The new Climate Change Act entered into force in 2022.
-The Act ensures that Finland’s carbon neutrality target for 2035 and sets emission reductions targets for 2030, 2040 and 2050.
+• The new Climate Change Act entered into force in 2022.
+The Act set emission reductions targets for 2030, 2040 and 2050 and laid down the target of carbon neutrality in 2035.

-The Climate Change Act lays the foundation for national work on climate change in Finland.
-The scope of the Act was extended to cover emissions from the land use sector, i.e. land use, forestry and agriculture, and for the first time the Act includes the objective to strengthen carbon sinks.
+Key pillar of Finland’s climate policy is the Climate Change Act.
+The scope of the Act was extended to cover emissions from the land use sector (i.e. land use, forestry and agriculture) and for the first time the Act includes a target to strengthen carbon sinks.

 The emission reduction targets in the Climate Change Act are based on the recommendations of the Finnish Climate Change Panel.
 The emission reduction targets are -60% by 2030, -80% by 2040 and at least -90% but aiming at -95% by 2050, compared to the levels in 1990.